What is CSCS?

 The entitlement is based on the credited writer’s status as an “author” of an audiovisual work under the national legislation of applicable foreign countries.
 Pursuant to international copyright treaties to which Canada and foreign countries are parties, countries subject to the treaties must extend “national treatment” to foreign authors — that is, Canadian authors must receive the same treatment as domestic authors in foreign treaty countries.

 Why should I join CSCS?

 It would be difficult if not impossible for individual writers to track all uses of their rights, particularly overseas.
 For this reason, CSCS has been created to administer, monitor, claim and collect secondary use payments for audiovisual works written by its members.
 By joining CSCS, you will permit CSCS to collect any scondary use royalties/levies that may be owing to you.

 Do I have to join CSCS?

 If you are a member of the WGC, we urge you to join CSCS so that CSCS can collect secondary use monies on your behalf.
-CSCS is only abel to collect for you if you have signed a Rightsholder Agreement.
+CSCS is only able to collect for you if you have signed a rightsholder agreement.
 If you are not a WGC member, you can still join CSCS by paying a one-time initiation fee of $50.
 By joining CSCS, you authorize CSCS to collect secondary use monies on your behalf.